flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/specialty-tours/explore-california-jr.md

   minimumAge: 12
   duration: 3
   price: 4635
+  durationRelation: 3
 specialty-tour-description: As the home of Disneyland, the beach, and sunny weather, it's no surprise that California is popular with kids.
-Our calendar keeps campers active the trips to legendary beaches, famous sites, and some of the best shopping malls around!
+Our calendar keeps campers active with trips to legendary beaches, famous sites, and some of the best shopping malls around!
 Students will need to get the cameras ready for our visits to some of the top tourist attractions in Southern California.
 activities-and-excursions: |-
   * Hollywood
   * Huntington Beach